CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 Algorithm
 ---------
 The algorithm at it's core works on a connected component of the mesh graph.
-Disconnected components are skeletonized seperately, and trivially combined.
+Disconnected components are skeletonized separately, and trivially combined.

 For each component, first a root node is found.
 A discussion of root node finding is below.